Thesharing/court-spider/README.md

 python main.py -d download
 ```

-Before you run the downloader, you may need to extract all the DocID from local files (written by spider) to Redis, run the command below:
+Before you run the downloader, you may need to extract all the DocID from local files stored in `./temp`  to Redis.
+If you want to download docs from DocID in `./data`, you need to move it from `./data` to `./temp` **manually**, and move back to `./data` after reading.
+Then run the command below:

 ```bash
 python main.py -d read